 Amwell is the largest telehealth provider in the U.S and has a very well developed therapy section as part of their services.
 Amwell’s therapists accept kids as young as 10 years old, making it the ideal place to get help for children under the age of 13.

 Amwell works with the most insurance companies, as well as Medicare and Medicaid.
 Eligibility depends on which state you reside in and the insurance provider you wish to use.
 There’s also the option to combine therapy sessions for your kid with psychiatric treatment and medical prescriptions.
+Since teen counseling is not usually covered, we suggest contacting your provider or reading our guide for online therapy with insurance first.

 For more details, read our Amwell review or visit their site by clicking the button below.